About The Undergraduate Program

 - AEB7: Pre-1700 Literature Seminar

 In addition to the Standard Curriculum, English Majors may also choose among 12 different Concentrations, including Creative Writing, Cinema & Media Studies, as well as concentrations focused on distinct historical periods, Genres, or Critical Approaches.

 Making Appointments, Getting Advice

-If you are interested in Majoring or Minoring in English -- or in simply taking a few good English courses -- you should consult the information we provide here, and should make an appointment to meet with the English Undergraduate Chair (Emily Steiner) or the Associate Undergraduate Chair (Deborah Burnham).
-Just call Loretta Williams at 898-7343 to do so.
+If you are interested in majoring or minoring in English -- or in simply taking a few good English courses -- you are welcome to meet with the English Undergraduate Chair or the Associate Director of Undergraduate Studies.
+Drop by their daily walk-in hours or make an appointment via email.